The weekly newsletter for teachers who lead.

-Big lists and minilessons are explored in this week’s Big Fresh.
+We consider gender issues in reading and writing in this week’s Big Fresh.

 What our subscribers like best about The Big Fresh is that it is concise, practical, and designed specifically for teachers who are literacy leaders.
 Reading our newsletter is an investment of only five minutes a week for your professional development, and can save you hours of time scouring the web for current literacy resources.

 Here are some unsolicited testimonials from Big Fresh subscribers:

 I would just like to say that I appreciate your Big Fresh newsletters very much.
 They are so literate, and so apt.
 Thank you.

 Mira (2nd Grade Teacher from New York City)

 I just had to take a moment to write and let you know how much I look forward to receiving this email every week.
 I teach at an American School in Morocco, so receiving the myriad and wonderful resources you send each week is irreplaceable for sparking professional reflection and conversation with colleagues.
 Thank you, thank you, thank you for the time, thought and effort that goes into preparing this for all of us.
 Know that it fosters collaboration and builds professional community in far corners of the world.